evgenyneu/bubble-button-animation-ios-swift/README.md

 A demo iOS app showning how to animate button and play sound.

-Animation is done by setting `Scale` transform to the button in animatino block.
+Animation is done by setting `Scale` transform to the button inside animation block.

     button.transform = CGAffineTransformMakeScale(0.1, 0.1)